AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 This will yield a list response where `1` is `<PK>` and `2` is `<SK>`.
 SK should be converted back to a date time string from UNIX time.
 Along with `PK2`, which we already know, this is all that is needed to construct an `ExclusiveStartKey` which can be used in a DynamoDB query to get page _n_.

-It is possible to get the total cardinality for grouping key with `ZCARD <PK2>` which is needed to calculating the total number of pages.
+It is possible to get the total cardinality for grouping key with `ZCARD <PK2>` which can then be used to calculate the total number of pages.

-Here is an example session.
+Here is an example Redis session.

 ```
 # Add a product comment